-“While the COVID pandemic has been the main health focus this year nationwide, it is important to keep in mind that cardiovascular disease has been the No.1 killer in America for years and remained so in 2020,” said Dr. Yu.
-“Ischemic or coronary heart disease (CHD), most commonly known to the community as heart attacks, tops the list of heart-related illnesses.
+“Cardiovascular disease is the No.1 killer in America,” Dr. Yu says.
+“Ischemic or coronary heart disease, most commonly known to the community as heart attacks, tops the list of heart-related illnesses.
 Heart failure and arrhythmia, such as atrial fibrillation, are also frequent contributors.”

-Beyond the impact to your heart, work-related stress can bring on a host of other unfavorable symptoms, including:
+Beyond the impact to your heart, work-related stress can bring on many other issues, including:

-- Increased frequency of negative moods like anxiety, sadness, or irritability
+- More frequent negative moods like anxiety, sadness, or irritability

 - Lack of patience

 - Feeling tired and sapped of energy